 Regardless of whether this new find is an “authentic” Prince cut, can we assign his version full credit?
 Sure, he recorded it first.
 But he never released it; it wiled away in the vaults for 35 years.

 And so we’re left with three versions of the song with some claim to being the “true,” canonical version: Prince’s, the first recorded and produced (supposedly).
 The Family’s, the first released.
 And O’Connor’s, the first version that anyone other than a few thousand hardcore Prince fans heard.

 Among the three, O’Connor’s is by far my favorite.
 I’ll go even further: This is one of my favorite songs of all time, and perhaps my favorite vocal performance from any pop or rock song.
 O’Connor is in total control, imbuing pain and longing into every second.
 She’s a virtuoso here, elevating the song without ever calling undue attention to her performance.
 Extraneous flourishes are excised; every note — every warble and sigh — is essential and wrenching.

-Next, I’ll take’s Prince’s just-released 1984* version of the song.
+In second place, I’ll take’s Prince’s just-released 1984* version of the song.
 It’s gripping.
 Less than anguished loneliness, Prince conveys a punch-drunk sense of shock at his loss.
+This honestly fits the lyrics better.
 Muscular stabs of guitar pierce the surface, adding to the sense of disorientation.
 The sax sounds a bit out of place, but just about everything else works.